-Should we delay covid-19 vaccination in children?
+Should we delay COVID-19 vaccination in children?

 The net benefit of vaccinating children is unclear, and vulnerable people worldwide should be prioritized instead, say experts in The BMJ on July 8, 2021.

-But others argue that covid-19 vaccines have been approved for some children and that children should not be disadvantaged because of policy choices that impede global vaccination.
+But others argue that COVID-19 vaccines have been approved for some children and that children should not be disadvantaged because of policy choices that impede global vaccination.

 Dominic Wilkinson, Ilora Finlay, and Andrew Pollard say for a health system to offer any vaccine to a child, two key ethical questions must be asked.
 First, do the benefits outweigh the risks?
 Second, if the vaccine is in short supply, does someone else need it more?

-“Careful attention to both questions suggests that we should not yet roll out covid-19 vaccination to otherwise healthy children.”
+“Careful attention to both questions suggests that we should not yet roll out COVID-19 vaccination to otherwise healthy children.”

-They acknowledge that in older adults, the benefits of covid vaccines clearly outweigh the rare side effects.
+They acknowledge that in older adults, the benefits of COVID-19 vaccines clearly outweigh the rare side effects.
 And in children with certain chronic or acute serious illnesses, they probably do, and these children should therefore have access to a vaccine.
 “But in otherwise healthy children, no one can currently be sure.”

-But they say one thing we can be sure of is that in the UK, some people are currently at much higher risk from covid-19 than healthy children.
+But they say one thing we can be sure of is that in the UK, some people are currently at much higher risk from COVID-19 than healthy children.
 And most lower-income countries have fully vaccinated less than 5% of their community.